TeamspykBot/TeamspeakBot/doc/data-structures.md

 ## Data Structure
-The bot will unescape and normalize all messages it receives from the teamspeak server. the event object has three members:
+The bot will unescape and normalize all messages it receives from the teamspeak server.
+The event object has three members:

 - args: holds the answer from the teamspeak server
 - data: holds user defined data which was given in the send_command call